VLADi-G/Ticketing-app/README.md

-# Ticketing System – Public Transport (Unicard Task)
+# Ticketing System – Backend for Public Transport

 This project is a lightweight backend system for managing ticketing in a public transport company.
-It supports vehicle registration, ticket issuing and validation, health checks, metrics, and log monitoring.
+It was developed as part of a technical assessment for Unicard and supports vehicle registration, ticket issuing and validation, system health checks, runtime metrics, and log monitoring.

 ---

 ## Technologies Used

-- Java 8
+- Java 8 (OpenJDK 1.8.0_212)
 - Spring Boot
 - Spring Data JPA
-- H2 or PostgreSQL
+- PostgreSQL (or H2 for development)
 - Maven
 - Docker and Docker Compose
 - OpenAPI (via Springdoc)